World 🢖 North America 🢖 United States 🢖 California

 It seems that the last time when the exact height of falls was estimated, was in 1913 – and since then it has not been checked with contemporary methods.

 Upper Fall is a 436 m tall cascade.
 In the upper part of falls the stream hits a ledge – and then the water is thrown in the air and most of it turns into mist before hitting the ground.

 Middle Cascades are five smaller plunges in between the two large falls.
 Yosemite Creek drops here 206 m over the distance of some 550 m.
 These falls are very impressive as well – but this sight is hidden in a narrow gorge and it is very hard and dangerous to access these cascades.

 Lower Fall is well visible, 98 m high drop.
 For most part it falls free, hitting the cliff closer to the base.
 Below the falls has formed a smaller pool.

 Land of Ahwahnechee

 Ahwahnechee lived here up to the 20th century.
-Unfortunately these people were evicted from their beautiful homeland by the government of the United States.
+Unfortunately, these people were evicted from their beautiful homeland by the government of the United States.
 Their last village in the valley was burned down in 1969 for… firefighting practice.
-Nature conservation ideals of those times required to create a wilderness in Yosemite Valley – thus it was cruelly created.
+Nature conservation ideals of those times required creating a wilderness in Yosemite Valley – thus it was cruelly created.

 One local story tells about a woman who came here to take some water from the pool.
-As she took a bucket full with water, it turned out to be full with… snakes.
-Later in the night spirits revenged – whirlwind took the house of women with her and her newborn to the pool and drowned them.
+As she took a bucket full of water, it turned out to be full of… snakes.
+Later in the night spirits brought an act of revenge – a whirlwind took the house of woman with her and her newborn to the pool and drowned them.

 - Yosemite Falls.
 World Waterfall Database.
 Accessed on June 11, 2012.